 Mutual funds often sell profitable investments at certain times throughout the year.
-The funds then distribute the profits to shareholders in the form of a capital gain distribution.
+The funds then distribute the profits to shareholders in the form of capital gains distributions.

 Capital gains distributions are reported on Form 1099-DIV, which shows dividends and capital gains distributions paid throughout the year.
-Capital gains distributions are taxed at long-term capital gains tax rates no matter how long you personally own the shares in the mutual fund.
-Normally, long-term rates are reserved for assets you've owned for longer than a year.
-Long-term rates are more favorable than short-term rates, so this rule is a good thing.
+They're taxed at long-term capital gains tax rates regardless of how long you own the shares within the fund.

-You would calculate your capital gain or loss, you need to do so for each mutual fund share you sell when you sell shares, and this is where it gets more complicated.
-If you've invested in a fund over a period of time, you'll have a different cost basis and a different holding period for each share you own.
+When it comes to calculating your capital gain or loss, you need to do so for each mutual fund share you sell.
+That is where it gets complicated, because you'll have a different cost basis and a different holding period for each share if you've invested in the fund over a period of time.

-The Internal Revenue Service lets you choose one of four different accounting methods to calculate your gain.
-You might want to calculate them all in sort of a trial run to determine which is the most advantageous for you.
-A word of warning, however—you must stick with that method on that mutual fund going forward when you use a particular accounting method to file your tax return.
-You're locked in, at last for that fund.
-You can choose different accounting methods for each mutual fund you own.
+The Internal Revenue Service (IRS) lets you choose one of four different accounting methods to calculate your gain.
+A word of warning, however: You must stick with that method on that mutual fund going forward when you use a particular accounting method to file your tax return.
+You're locked in, at least for that fund.
+But you can choose different accounting methods for each mutual fund you own.

 The four allowable accounting methods are: